Faculty Profile for Dr. Casey Darcel Nichols

 Teaching Interests

-I teach courses in African American history, US Social Justice and Reform Movements, and US History Since 1877.
+I teach African American History, US Social Justice and Reform Movements, US History Since 1877, Conflict and Creativity in Urban and Suburban History, and Senior Seminar.
 Engaging diverse students in history courses and instructing students on how to think historically are central to my teaching philosophy.
 I accomplish these goals by assigning both primary and secondary sources that represent a diversity of human experiences and perspectives.
 Teaching students with primary sources enables them to consider time, space, and diversity of experience as they cultivate historical thinking skills, which is an approach to teaching that reflects my department’s emphasis on critical analysis and can appeal to our majority-minority student population.

 Research Interests

-My book manuscript in press, "Poverty Rebels: Black and Brown Protest in Post-Civil Rights America," examines the implementation of the War on Poverty and Model Cities programs in Los Angeles between 1964 and 1975.
+My first book, "Poverty Rebels: Black and Brown Protest in Post-Civil Rights America," examines the implementation of the War on Poverty and Model Cities programs in Los Angeles between 1964 and 1975.
 "Poverty Rebels" argues that for poor and working-class African American and Mexican American residents of Los Angeles, antipoverty policies offered a source of political power after 1964.
-While middle-class Black Americans and Mexican Americans earned access to U.S. institutions after passage of the Civil Rights Act of 1964, their poor counterparts sunk deeper into economic uncertainty.
-However, I argue that antipoverty policy provided working-class and poor residents with legislative infrastructure to critique the nation’s failure to acknowledge the role of class in shaping who had access to new opportunities after the Civil Rights Act was passed in 1964.
-Although unintentional, the 1960s and 1970s antipoverty policy offered the country’s most vulnerable city residents a voice.
-This project reflects my core research interests in African American history, Mexican American history, and U.S. Social Justice history.
+While middle-class Black Americans and Mexican Americans earned access to US institutions after the Civil Rights Act of 1964, their poor counterparts sunk deeper into economic uncertainty.
+I argue that antipoverty policy, including the Economic Opportunity Act and Metropolitan Development and Demonstration Cities Act, provided working-class and poor residents with legislative infrastructure to critique the nation’s failure to acknowledge the role of class in shaping who had access to new opportunities made available through Civil Rights Act of 1964.
+Although unintentional, the 1960s and 1970s federal antipoverty policy offered the country’s most economically vulnerable city residents a voice in politics designed for them.
+My book is now available to readers at libraries and booksellers throughout the United States and reflects my core research interests in African American history, Mexican American history, urban history, and social justice movement history.

 Selected Scholarly/Creative Work